 Friendfactor activates straight people to become visible and active allies in their workplace and campus communities.

 Joanne Sprague, Re-Founder and CEO

-Joanne re-launched Friendfactor in July 2012 on the heels of a successful pilot program she built to engage her fellow allies in creating a more LGBT-inclusive culture at Duke University’s Fuqua School of Business.
+Joanne re-launched Friendfactor in July 2012 on the heels of a successful pilot program she helped build to engage her fellow allies in creating a more LGBT-inclusive culture at Duke University’s Fuqua School of Business.
 Before the LGBT movement swept her off her feet, Joanne spent her time tackling international socioeconomic inequality.
 She co-founded a boutique development consultancy with IFMR in India, designed a micro-entrepreneurship training program with the Peace Corps in Kenya, and interned with social entrepreneurship accelerators Endeavor and Agora Partnerships.
 Joanne started her career as a marketing strategist at Digitas, and holds a BA in Mathematics from Dartmouth College in addition to her Duke MBA.